-Have you got a bottle of Powertex in your art supplies?
-Did you open it yet?
+Have you got a bottle of Powertex Universal Medium in your craft supplies?
 Are you overwhelmed by the possibilities?

 Yes I understand.
 You buy that shiny new product at a craft fair or on a shopping channel.
 By the time it reaches your craft table you’ve forgotten the brilliant idea you had and there’s already a half finished project on your non-stick mat.
 So you put down the shiny new thing and there it stays.
-We’ve all done it but none of us like to waste those art supplies either.
-If you’ve got a bottle of Powertex in your stash it’s time to get started!
+Don’t waste it!
+It’s easier than you think.

 Powertex can do so much it’s hard to know where to begin.
-If you’re looking for an easy project idea that lets you dip your toes into Powertex (not literally) then you’re in the right place.
-These may even look too tricky but I assure you, you can make these projects!
-It’s easy to get amazing results with Powertex!
+These may even look too tricky but I assure you, you can make these 5 Powertex projects!
+It’s easy to get amazing results.

 So here’s five easy project ideas for beginners that can get you started.